The importance of developmental coaching

 A “flaw” in the model of the world

-The American economist and former chairman of the Federal Reserve (‘The Fed’), Alan Greenspan, shows this isn’t always easy.
+The American economist and former chairman of the Federal Reserve (‘The Fed’), Alan Greenspan, shows this is far from easy.
 When questioned by a committee of the US House of Representatives in 2008, shortly after the start of the 2007 credit crunch, Greenspan said he had found a “flaw” in what he had considered “for 40 years or more” to be the model for how the world works. ∆

 Greenspan is by no means a stupid man.
-Even so, he painfully displays the consequences of linear thinking, being trapped in a self-fortifying system and a myopic worldview.
+Even so, he painfully displays the consequences of linear thinking, being trapped in a self-fortifying system and having a myopic worldview.
 Even after discovering the flaw, he considered it nothing more than a mere imperfectness in a system that “was working exceptionally well.”

 Greenspan is anything but unique.
 We see this way of thinking — linear and irrefutable — everywhere and at every level in our society.
 In government, in politics, and also in our boardrooms.

 What do I know?

 What we need today are leaders who embody the opposite.
 Who look beyond their immediate environment, ‘industry’ and interests.
 Leaders who see and understand the bigger picture, break down borders and forge connections.